 The College of Idaho will host a Community Business Forum breakfast at 8:30 a.m. on Friday, Oct.
 10, inside Simplot Dining Hall on the C of I campus in Caldwell.
 Tickets to the event, sponsored by the C of I Business Advisory Council (BAC), are $20.
 A portion of the proceeds will support the Enactus student team at C of I. All those who are interested in community business issues and the C of I’s continuing partnership for economic development are welcome to attend.

 For the first time in 37 years, The College of Idaho football team will take the field in front of its home crowd Saturday at Simplot Stadium in Caldwell.
 The Coyotes, coached by Mike Moroski, host Montana Western in one of the most anticipated games Canyon County has ever seen.
 Kickoff is set for 1 p.m.

 The College of Idaho is set to celebrate the life of beloved professor George Wolfe with an honorary 110th Birthday Celebration on Sept.
 23. Guest speaker and alumna Nancy (Miller) Okimoto ’64 will give a special lecture in Wolfe’s honor at 7 p.m. inside Langroise Recital Hall on the C of I campus in Caldwell.
 The lecture is free and open to the public.

 College of Idaho President Marv Henberg will give his final State of the College address on Sept.
 10, discussing the College’s recent successes and exciting future as the Caldwell liberal arts college prepares to appoint a new president in 2015.

-The State of the College address will begin at 4 p.m. in Langroise Center for the Visual and Performing Arts on the C of I campus in Caldwell and is open to the public.
-The address also will be streamed live online at www.collegeofidaho.edu/videostream.
+Henberg, who became the College’s 12th president in 2009, will retire in June of next year.
+His final State of the College address will begin at 4 p.m. inside the Langroise Center for the Visual and Performing Arts on campus.
+The address is open to the media and the public.